-- fundamental aspects of turbulence: statistical theories, particle transport, space-time structure of turbulence
+- turbulence: statistical field theory, space-time structure of turbulence, particle-laden flows

 - environmental flows: turbulent convection, atmospheric boundary layers, wind energy conversion